ISISComputingGroup/ibex_developers_manual/Pixelman.md

 This IOC runs on a separate computer, **not on NDXIMAT**.

-The computer's name is `IMAT-UCB-DETECT`, the password is listed on the passwords page.
+The computer's name is `IMAT-UCB`, the password is listed on the passwords page.
+The PV Prefix is `MO:IMAT-MCP`.

 To launch pixelman you have to run a special batch script in `C:\Instrument\Apps\EPICS32\support\pixelman\master\run`.
 The file is `run_pixelman.bat` You should see some log entries in the camera software and the pixelman GUI will start itself as it loads the EPICS plugins.
 If the .exe is just double clicked the camera software will look like it loaded ok but not publish any PVs.
 If you get a message box suggesting you remove a line from a file, please click "NO"